fullstaq-labs/sqedule/devdocs/reviewable-concept.md

 Only the latest approved version of a resource has effect on the system.
 All older versions exist only for the purpose of historical analysis.

 Creating a version is a process that happens in multiple steps.
 It may involve multiple revisions of the content, as well as reviews and approvals.
 We call each step in the creation of a version, an _adjustment_.
 By tracking all adjustments, we know who collaborated in the creation of a version and how they made decisions.

+Adjustments are internal records and are not directly exposed to users.

 ## Terminology